Head Start Programs

 Head Start provides grants to local public schools to provide comprehensive child development services to economically disadvantaged children and families, with a special focus on helping preschoolers develop the early reading and math skills they need to be successful in school.

-The staff includes two teachers, two assistant teachers,social work/coordinator, nurse and nutritionist.
+The staff includes three teachers, three assistant teachers, social work/coordinator, nurse and nutritionist.
 Free meals and snacks are provided.
 Parents must provide transportation.

 Contact the Head Start Office to see if your family qualifies.